richonguzman/LoRa_APRS_iGate/README.md

 - 2025-10-13 Startup Delay to allow the Router/Modem to start WiFiAP before connecting.
 - 2025-10-12 Choose to send Beacon on Rx or Tx frequency in Digipeater Mode.
 - 2025-10-11 User defined NTP server and send beacon over MQTT added.
-- 2025-10-10 Changed Wiki into a pdf manual file.
+- 2025-10-10 Converted the Wiki into a PDF manual.
 - 2025-09-26 Heltec Wireless Bridge support added.
 - 2025-09-09 MQTT added (pub+sub), Status defined by Op now and many fixes more.
 - 2025-06-20 Digipeaters now with updated EcoMode (Board Sleeps until packet Rx reducing current consumption to almost 10% at idle).